-Dr Johannes Gräff is examining what exposure therapy can teach us about treating post-traumatic stress disorder (PTSD).
+Dr Johannes Gräff examined what exposure therapy can teach us about treating post-traumatic stress disorder (PTSD).

-Almost two million people in the UK live with PTSD, which can be caused by anything from military combat to traumatic childbirth.
+Almost two million people in the UK live with post-traumatic stress disorder (PTSD), which can be caused by anything from military combat to traumatic childbirth.

 The condition can cause serious and lasting distress, but remains difficult to treat – often because memories of traumatic events are deeply ingrained.

-So Johannes is investigating how brain cells are affected when the shadow of traumatic memories is successfully lifted.
+So Johannes investigated how brain cells are affected when the shadow of traumatic memories is successfully lifted.

-Johannes is focusing on one of the most effective treatments for PTSD – exposure therapy.
+Johannes focussed on one of the most effective treatments for PTSD – exposure therapy.
 This involves helping people to overcome anxiety by exposing them to the source of their fears in a safe environment.

-By pinpointing the brain cells involved in exposure therapy, Johannes will study how cell behaviour changes when traumatic memories are successfully targeted and reduced.
+By pinpointing the brain cells involved in exposure therapy, Johannes studied how cell behaviour changes when traumatic memories are successfully targeted and reduced.

 Cross-section of the hippocampal region within the brain showing nerve cells (green and red) activated by a traumatic memory

-With more knowledge of how traumatic memories can be reduced, we can move closer not only to improving existing treatments for PTSD – but to finding new and more effective treatments, more quickly.
+With more knowledge of how traumatic memories can be reduced, Johannes' study has moved us closer to not only improving existing treatments for PTSD – but to finding new and more effective treatments, more quickly.